One-on-one Meetings

 Starting a New Relationship

-When you take new people as direct reports, you should consider a different approach to get to know the new person.
+When you take new people as direct reports, you should consider a different approach to getting to know the new person.
 Some interesting questions include:

-• Do you have any career goals that I should know about, to help you achieve them?
+- Do you have any career goals I should know about to help you achieve?

 Topics for Discussion

-There are many relevant topics to cover during one-one-ones.
+There are many relevant topics to cover during one-on-ones.
 Some of them will be discussed more frequently than others.

-Remember that you will usually let your direct report prepare the agenda but, depending on the context (a big new project, the end of a cycle, a performance issue, etc.), you may bring some topics to the conversation.
+Remember that you will usually let your direct report prepare the agenda, but depending on the context (e.g., a big new project, the end of a cycle, a performance issue), you may bring some topics to the conversation.

 Some interesting topics you may consider exploring during one-on-ones: